FUSELAGE CONSTRUCTION - Page 19.

 horses.
 Total time on the RV-9A project = 656.3 hours.

-area.
-This also includes the area where the elevator push rod connects to a belcrank
+This lower part of the F706 bulkhead includes the area where the elevator push rod connects to a

 have holes and bushings for the rudder cables to pass through on the way to the tail